The Vermont Statutes Online

 § 2655.
 Receipts

-All moneys received for the sale of lumber, wood or other products from a municipal forest shall be paid into the treasury of the municipality.
-In the event any of the lands held by a municipality for municipal forest purposes are sold, advances made by the state or federal government in the purchase thereof shall be repaid to the state by the municipality.
+All monies received for the sale of lumber, wood, or other products from a municipal forest shall be paid into the treasury of the municipality.
+In the event any of the lands held by a municipality for municipal forest purposes are sold, advances made by the State or federal government in the purchase thereof shall be repaid to the State by the municipality.
 (Added 1977, No. 253 (Adj.
 Sess.), § 1.)

 - Subchapter 006: FOREST PEST CONTROL